framesurge/perseus/CONTRIBUTING.md

 -   `bonnie dev example showcase serve` -- serves the `showcase` example to <http://localhost:8080>

 Before you do anything though, you should run `bonnie setup`, which will do few things to prepare your local development.
-This includes running `cargo build`, so it will takea a little while.
+This includes running `cargo build`, so it will take a little while.
 Note that, without running this command, most other actions you try to take will cause errors.

 ## Testing